johanhedin/nanoca/README.md

     $ nanoca create

-Since a CA is fully contained in a directory, it is possible to have as many CAs as needed by just using different directories.
+Since a CA is fully contained in a directory, it is possible to have as many CAs as needed by using different directories.

-To use a specific CA, cd into the relevant directory and run the desired command, for example list certificates that the CA has created:
+To use a specific CA, cd into the relevant directory and run the desired command, for example `list` to list certificates that the CA has created:

     $ cd myca
     $ nanoca list